millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 Lambda Functions
 ----------------

-Lambda functions are essentially one-time use functions.
+Lambda functions are a shorthand way of defining functions.
+They are excellent for creating simple functions.
 The syntax is:

 .. code:: python